apache/incubator-nlpcraft/README.md

 NOTE: **0.7.0** should be the latest NLPCraft version.

 ### Define Data Model
-Declare the static part of the data model using YAML which we will later load in our Scala-based model implementation:
+Declare the static part of the data model using YAML which we will later load in our model implementation.
+You can declare entire model in the code - but doing it with JSON or YAML is more productive:
 ```yaml
 id: "nlpcraft.lightswitch.ex"
 name: "Light Switch Example Model"